ctkelley/SIAMFANLEquations.jl/docs/src/index.md

    - I do an Armijo line search for all the methods unless the method is chord or you tell me not to.

 2. secant.jl is the scalar secant method.
-It is a stand-alone code.
-I do not know if I'll merge it with the Broyden code or not.
-It's really too simple to mess with much.

 3. ptcsolsc.jl is pseudo-transient continuation.